OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 * Avoid clicking on links which look suspicious (for example, if they were designed to look like a Google Drive link, but have some small misspellings).
 If you need to open documents from unknown sources, open them in a web-based editor like Google Docs or O365 or use a tool such as [Dangerzone](https://dangerzone.rocks/).
 * Only download programs and apps from legitimate sites and manufacturer approved stores, such as the Google Play Store and the Apple app store.
 * Make sure that your operating system's built-in antivirus is turned on (Windows has Windows Defender, while macOS has a host of security mechanisms, including Gatekeeper and XProtect).
-Alternatively, you can also use a third-party antivirus.
-Third-party antiviruses can disable most or all of the features of an operating system's built-in antivirus.
-This is normal behavior.

 *Computers*